vercel/release/readme.md

 release <type>
 ```

 As you can see, a `<type>` argument can be passed.
+If you leave it out, a [GitHub Release](https://help.github.com/articles/creating-releases/) will be created from the latest commit and tag.

 According to the [SemVer](https://semver.org) spec, it can have one of these values:

 - `major`: Incompatible API changes were introduced
 - `minor`: Functionality was added in a backwards-compatible manner